istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 You can also provide the destination service to filter the status to that service only.

 {{< tip >}}
-This tool only check the TLS setting consistency between destination rules and authentication policies.
-It does not take into account whether the workloads have sidecar or not (i.e, whether those policy/destination rule can be enforced).
+This tool only checks the consistency of the static TLS settings between destination rules and authentication policies.
+It doesn't take into account whether or not the workloads have sidecar or not (i.e, whether those policy/destination rule can be enforced).
 In other words, status `CONFLICT` doesn't always mean traffic is broken.
 {{< /tip >}}